jierui-cell/sedimix/README.md

    ```
 An example folder can be found in `example_run/`.

+Explanation of config.yaml Parameters:

+1. ref_genome:
-# Path to the reference genome FASTA file.
+   - Path to the reference genome FASTA file.
-ref_genome: "/global/home/users/jieruixu/jieruixu/sediment_dna/sedimix/reference_data/human/hg19.fa"
+   - Example: "/path/to/reference.fa"

+2. threads:
-# Number of threads to use for parallel processing.
+   - Number of threads to use for parallel processing.
-threads: 32
+   - Example: 32

+3. min_length:
-# Minimum read length to retain after filtering.
+   - Minimum read length to retain after filtering.
-min_length: 35
+   - Default: 35

+4. min_quality:
-# Minimum base quality score for reads.
+   - Minimum base quality score for reads.
 Reads below this threshold will be filtered out.
-min_quality: 25
+   - Default: 25

+5. use_snp_panel:
-# Boolean (True or False) to indicate whether to use a SNP panel for read filtering.
+   - Boolean (True or False) to indicate whether to use a SNP panel for read filtering.
-use_snp_panel: False
+   - Default: False

+6. alt_ref_genome (Optional):
-# (Optional) Path to an alternative reference genome with additional or modified alleles.
+   - Path to an alternative reference genome with additional or modified alleles.
-# alt_ref_genome: "/global/scratch/users/jieruixu/sediment_dna/sedimix/reference_data/human_third_allele/modified_hg19.fa"
+   - Commented out by default.

+7. snp_panel_bed (Optional):
-# (Optional) Path to a BED file defining regions of interest based on the SNP panel.
+   - Path to a BED file defining regions of interest based on the SNP panel.
-# snp_panel_bed: "/global/home/users/jieruixu/jieruixu/sediment_dna/sedimix/final_pipeline/pendant_2023/probes_reich_n3_b8_CONTROL_BV09-BV09.bed"

-# Boolean (True or False) to indicate whether to mask SNPs from the targeted panel regions during processing.
-mask_on_target_snps: False
+   - Commented out by default.

+8. classification_software:
-# Classification tool to use for taxonomic assignment.
-Options: "centrifuge" or "kraken2".
+   - Classification tool to use for taxonomic assignment.
+   - Options: "centrifuge" or "kraken2".
-classification_software: "centrifuge"
+   - Default: "centrifuge"

+9. classification_software_path:
-# Path to the directory containing the classification software.
-The path should not end with a '/'.
+   - Path to the directory containing the classification software.
-classification_software_path: "/global/home/users/jieruixu/jieruixu/sediment_dna/peerj_replication/centrifuge"
+   - The path should not end with a slash (/).

+10. classification_index:
-# Name of the classification index to use.
+   - Name of the classification index to use.
-classification_index: "nt"
+   - Default: "nt"

+11. memory_mb:
-# Maximum memory (in megabytes) allocated to the pipeline.
+   - Maximum memory (in megabytes) allocated to the pipeline.
-memory_mb: 200000
+   - Default: 200000 (equals 200 GB)

+12. taxID:
-# Path to a CSV file containing taxonomic IDs of interest for classification.
+   - A int value that corresponds to the target specie (homo sapiens 9606), or a path to a CSV file containing taxonomic IDs of interest for classification.
-taxID: "/global/home/users/jieruixu/jieruixu/sediment_dna/sedimix/final_pipeline/temp/primates_taxids.csv"
+   - Example: "/path/to/primates_taxids.csv"

+13. calculate_from_mapdamage:
-# Boolean (True or False) to indicate whether to perform additional analysis using mapDamage results.
+   - Boolean (True or False) to indicate whether to perform additional analysis using mapDamage results.
-calculate_from_mapdamage: True
+   - Default: True

+15. lineage_sites:
-# Path to a file containing sites of interest for lineage-specific analysis.
+   - Path to a file containing sites of interest for lineage-specific analysis.
-lineage_sites: "/global/home/users/jieruixu/jieruixu/sediment_dna/sedimix/final_pipeline/pendant_2023/probes_reich_n3_b8_CONTROL_BV09-BV09.transformed.txt"
+   - Example: "/path/to/lineage_sites.txt"

+16. types:
-# Analysis type or category for output classification.
+   - Analysis type or category for output classification.
+This
-types: "hominin_informative"
+   - Example: "hominin_informative"

 ## Retrieve Your Results
 - **Classified Reads**: Located in the `3_final_reads` folder